RingMo-Aerial: An Aerial Remote Sensing Foundation Model With Affine Transformation Contrastive Learning: Methodology

 Although the classical Swin Transformer introduces spatial interactions through two types of window attention mechanisms, emphasizing high-level semantic information within feature vectors, challenges arise in ARS imagery.
 The varying shooting distances, angles, and scale differences between distant and nearby objects present significant difficulties.
 Relying solely on semantic information may not be sufficient to achieve optimal performance in downstream tasks.

 To address the challenges above, we propose the overall architecture of RingMo-Aerial.
 As shown in Fig.\ref{fig:structre} Pre-training Stage 1, considering the unique characteristics of the ARS perspective and based on the window attention mechanisms (W-MSA and SW-MSA), a new attention mechanism called Frequency-Enhanced Multi-Head Self-Attention (FE-MSA) is introduced to enhance the model's capability in handling diverse aerial scenarios.
+It is an extension to standard Multi-Head Self-Attention (MSA), defined as:

+The input $X$ is first processed through a residual depth-wise $7\times7$ convolution branch, which expands the local receptive field and compensates for high-frequency components.
+The enhanced feature map $Y_{\mathrm{conv}}$ is then fed into the MSA layer to enable global information interaction.

 \textbf{Frequency-Enhanced Multi-Head Self-Attention (FE-MSA) module.} To better understand the FE-MSA mechanism, it is essential first to recognize the limitations of the existing window attention mechanisms.
 These mechanisms often struggle to balance the semantic information in feature vectors of objects of different sizes.
 For instance, as illustrated in Fig.\ref{fig:ganshouye}, larger objects may occupy $4\times4$ tokens, while smaller distant objects may occupy only $3\times3$ tokens.
 The FE-MSA mechanism introduces frequency domain processing to the existing window attention, indirectly expanding the receptive field for smaller objects.